bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 <p class="message">0 4 1 * * sh /home/user/example.sh</p>

-These steps will schedule the update of your root.hints at 4 AM every 1st of February and July, and restart the unbound service to apply the changes.
+These steps will schedule the update of your root.hints at 4 AM every 1st of February and July, and restart the Unbound service to apply the changes.

 Optional step: Paired with pi-hole or AdGuardHome, you can add an extra layer between you and the resolver, filtering nefarious domains.